 Magical Pride is organised by Manchester Pride, and is ‘a celebration of all things Disney with the sparkle of Pride’.

-It’s a four days (three nights) event, of Disney fun, meeting like-minded people from the LGBT+ community, and their allies, from around the world.
+It’s a four days (three nights) event, of Disney fun, meeting like-minded people from the

 We arrived on Thursday and stayed at the Wild West meets Toy Story inspired Hotel Cheyenne.
 Which was more a little village, than a hotel.
 This is one of the cheaper hotels in the park, but it doesn’t really matter as it’s just a place to sleep at the end of the day.